RIKEN-RCCS/lens3/v2/doc/design.md

 The entries for configuration are defined in "conf.go".

 Lens3 uses three keyval-db (by database numbers).
-Multiplexer/Registrar service potentially makes three keyval-db clients.
+Multiplexer+Registrar service potentially makes three keyval-db clients.
 The division of databases is arbitrary as distinct prefixes are added to keys.